bk408/NetFlix-GPT/README.md

 - useRef Hook
 - Firebase setup
 - Deploying our app to production
-- Create Sign up user Account
+- Create Signup User Account
 - Implement Sign In user API
-- Created Redux store with userSlice
+- Created Redux store with user slice
 - Implement Sign out
 - Update Profile
 - Bug Fix: Sign up user display name & profile picture update
-- Bug Fix: If the user is not logged in Redirect /browse to Login Page and vice-versa
+- Bug Fix: If the user is not logged in Redirect /browse to the Login Page and vice-versa
-- unsubscribed to the onAuthStateChanged call back
+- unsubscribed to the onAuthStateChanged callback
 - Add hardcoded values to the constant file
 - Register TMDB API & create an app & get access token
 - Get data from TMDB now playing movies list API